The Midvale Community Garden is located on the west side of Madison, Wisconsin.

 The Midvale Community Garden Committee consists of a group of neighborhood gardeners/volunteers:

-Committee Chair– Vacant: calls and presided over meetings and is the official spokesperson for the Garden.
+Committee Chair – (vacant) calls and presides over meetings and is the official spokesperson for the Garden.

 Registrar – Mark H: maintains membership lists, assigns plots, organizes spring applications and collects fees, maintains workday lists and acts as the principal guide to garden practices and policies.

-Treasurer – Ann K: maintains all financial records and accounts.
+Treasurer – Joann B: maintains all financial records and accounts.
 Pays bills and reimbursements.

-Ground Crew – Matt K: makes sure all paths, common areas, hoses, fences, compost, etc. are in order.
+Ground Crew – Marsha Z: makes sure all paths, common areas, hoses, fences, compost, etc. are in order.

-Fruit Tree Coordinator/Caretaker – Corinna W: oversees maintenance of fruit tress.
+Fruit Tree Coordinator/Caretaker – Corinna W: oversees maintenance of fruit trees.

-Fruiting Shrubs, Raspberry & Vines Caretaker – Charlie B: oversees maintenance of fruit bearing shrubs, bushes and vines.
+Fruiting Shrubs, Raspberry & Vines Caretaker – Ground Crew coordinates with Chair: oversees maintenance of fruit bearing shrubs, bushes and vines.

 Volunteer Coordinator – Marsha Z